64kramsystem/personal_notes/topics/rust_tooling.md

 members = ["playground", "rust_programming_by_example"]
 ```

-Versioning is pessimistic by default.

-See more keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html

-At the root, `Cargo.lock`, managed by Cargo, manages the dependency versions.

-The cargo configuration file (see custom configs below) `toml` extension is optional; it's search in many locations: https://doc.rust-lang.org/cargo/reference/config.html.
+Members must have compatible dependencies, so projects can't be unrelated; without workspaces, it's possible to share artifacts by sharing the target dir (`[build] target-dir = "/path/to/target`).

-### Interaction between Visual Studio Code and multiple-project workspace
+#### Interaction between Visual Studio Code and multiple-project workspace

 The alternative to creating a formal Cargo workspace is to: